Professional Diploma in Human Resource Management

 Why study Human Resource Management at Griffith College?

-The Professional Diploma in Human Resource Management will provide students with the appropriate skills and knowledge essential for effective human resource management in an organisation.
+The Professional Diploma in Human Resource Management prepares learners to address organisational challenges through ethical, sustainable, and effective HR practices.
 It explores the relationship between an organisation’s strategy, its culture and its HRM policies and procedures.

 - Draw on your own experience to develop a clearer understanding of HRM.